 Real-time decoding is a key ingredient in future fault-tolerant quantum systems, yet many decoders are too slow to run in real time.
-Prior work has shown that parallel window decoding schemes can scalably meet throughput requirements in the presence of increasing decoding times, given enough classical resources.
-However, windowed decoding schemes require that some decoding tasks be delayed until others have completed, which can be problematic during time-sensitive operations such as T gate teleportation, leading to suboptimal program runtimes.
-To alleviate this, we introduce a speculative window decoding scheme.
-Taking inspiration from branch prediction in classical computer architecture our decoder utilizes a light-weight speculation step to predict data dependencies between adjacent decoding windows, allowing multiple layers of decoding tasks to be resolved simultaneously.
-Through a stateof-the-art compilation pipeline and a detailed simulator, we find that speculation reduces application runtimes by 40% on average compared to prior parallel window decoders.
+Prior work has shown that parallel window decoding can scalably meet throughput requirements in the presence of increasing decoding times.
+However, windowed decoding require that some decoding tasks be delayed until others have completed, which can be problematic during time-sensitive operations such as T gate teleportation, leading to suboptimal program runtimes.
+To alleviate this, we introduce SWIPER, a speculative window decoder.
+Taking inspiration from branch prediction in classical computer architecture, SWIPER utilizes a light-weight speculation step to predict data dependencies between adjacent decoding windows, allowing multiple layers of decoding tasks to be resolved simultaneously.
+Through a state-of-the-art compilation pipeline and a detailed open-source simulator, we find that SWIPER reduces application runtimes by 40% on average compared to prior parallel window decoders.